FabioMazuchi/mysql-one-for-all/README.md

-# Project One For All
+# One For All 🎵

+## Objetivo
+Normalizar o banco de dados da Spotify e escrever queries para manipular dados no banco de dados do MySql.